Lan131/CyGym/README.md

 # CyGym

-A **Cybersecurity Simulation Environment for Game-Theoretic Analysis**, developed as part of our GameSec 2025 submission.
+A **Cybersecurity Simulation Environment for Game-Theoretic Analysis**, accepted to GameSec 2025.

 ---